dpoetzsch/ust-papers/individual-contributions.md

 In addition I helped finalizing and correcting the reports.

 In the end I want to say that everybody in the team worked a lot for the project.
-Therefore all team meetings were very productive and successfully.
+Therefore all team meetings were very productive and successful.